RASPWeather/rasptable-om/README.md

 - Adjust *jcGlidingSites* for the gliding locations of interest where you are.

+- Put *app.php* into a location that can be used for the right-click functionality.
+This is a PHP helper application to allow the target CGI script that gets the spot data.
+The CGI script needs to reside on the server where the RASP *.data* files are located.
+See the comments inside this helper application on operation.

 Lastly ... try it out and see how you get on!